Local Control Funding Formula OverviewInformation about the funding provisions of the Local Control Funding Formula.

 County Office of Education LCFF Entitlement

-All COEs receive the LCFF entitlement comprised of the components described in Figure 2 below, as applicable.
+LCFF entitlement for COEs is comprised of the components described in Figure 2 below, as applicable.

 |Operations Grant||Oversight responsibilities are funded through a COE operations grant, with amounts based on (1) a minimum grant per county, (2) the number of school districts in the county, and (3) the ADA in the county attributable to school districts and charter schools.|